Can`t find the information you are looking for?

 The terrain data (above sea level) is used by FIXAR xGroundControl Software while mission planning.
 However, buildings, masts, cell sites, trees and other objects are not taken into account.
 It is the operator’s responsibility to conduct the mission site assessment in order to define the minimum flight altitude for safe flight.

 For safety reasons it is not recommended flying the unit lower than 50 m (164 ft).
 It is also advised to switch the map from satellite view to vector map, enabling some infrastructural objects to be easily found, such as buildings, cell sites, masts, etc.

-An operator interacts with the FIXAR aircraft through the proprietary xGroundControl Station.
+An operator interacts with the FIXAR aircraft through the proprietary xGroundControl Software.
 An in-house developed software design to offer good usability, ease of use, an intuitive interface, and provides regular updates.
 It operates locally, offline, can cache maps, upload 3D maps, and can be installed on any laptop with the latest Windows or MacOs operating system.